Ultimate Solo Trip Itinerary to Meghalaya

 From Umroi or Shillong Airport

 Umroi airport is 35 kms from Shillong.
-There are regular services of buses and shared cabs from Umroi airport.
-You can also find MTC bus service that is a 28-seater bus which costs about INR 100/- and runs on every Tuesday, Thursday and Saturday.
+There are regular services of buses and shared cabs from the Umroi airport.
+You can also find the MTC bus service, which is a 28-seater bus which costs about INR 100 and runs on every Tuesday, Thursday and Saturday.
 You do not have to worry about the timings of these buses.
 They depart from Umroi after every arrival of the flight from Kolkata.

-Note: From Shillong, the bus leaves at 11 AM for Umroi airport.
+Note: From Shillong, the bus leaves at 11 AM for the Umroi airport.

 Accommodation